 - BAGS - Large Rucksack 80L+ (to make carries between camps on the mountain) + Medium Daypack ~40L (for use as hand luggage on the plan and day walks) + Large Duffle bag(s) (for storing kit on the flights and at base camp)

 - SHELL - Top, bottoms & gaiters to keep off wind/snow/rain

 - INSULATION - Very warm layered system to keep you warm- body, hands & head including mitts, sunglasses, goggles and face covering

 - BASELAYER - Thin layers to wick away sweat and to strip down to when it gets hot

-- FEET - Crampon & snowshoe compatible, very warm, high altitude mountaineering boots, trekking boots for approach & acclimitisation, down booties for evenings, more comfortable footwear for travel & basecamp
+- FEET - Crampon & snowshoe compatible, high altitude mountaineering boots, trekking boots for approach & acclimatization, down booties for evenings, more comfortable footwear for travel & basecamp

-- SLEEPING - Very warm sleeping bag, foam and inflating bed-rolls to get a good nights sleep at camps
+- SLEEPING - Very warm sleeping bag (5 season), foam and inflating bed-rolls

 - WASHING & MEDICAL - To allow you to wash and deal with basic medical issues such as headaches, cuts, sprains or blisters.
 Very high UV sun protection